jnuho/simpledl/k8s.md

 ```

 - Ingress controller
-  - implementation of ingress, which is Ingress Controller
+  - implementation of ingress, which is Ingress Controller (Pod)
   - evaluates and processes ingress rules
   - manages redirections
   - entrypoint to cluster